 So you’ve taken our advice and opened the letters.
 Well done.
 What does it say?
 What does it mean for you?
 What should you do next?

-Following on from our press release surprise tax bills could cause debt problems for pensioners, and a report from MoneySupermarket found that 1 in 4 of us live in fear of bills we’ve focused on the unwanted surprises you could get, and what to do.
+Following on from our press release, and a report from MoneySupermarket found that 1 in 4 of us live in fear of bills we’ve focused on the unwanted surprises you could get, and what to do.

 So in reverse order, from irritation to imperative*, let’s investigate (an unlucky) 13 types of letter you could receive, and answer the three questions above for each.